ansible/ansible/docs/docsite/rst/windows_setup.rst

 * A WinRM listener is created and is activated, more details for this can be found below.

-.. note:: While these are the base requirements some modules have separate
+..
+Note:: While these are the base requirements some modules have separate
     requirements where it may need a newer OS or the latest powershell version.
 Please read the notes section on a module to determine whether a host meets those requirements.